urda/website/_posts/2010-10-12-handling-bool-safely.md

 If we key this into Visual Studio, we are prompted with the error:

-> **Cannot implicity convert type &#8216;bool?&#8217; to &#8216;bool&#8217;.
+> **Cannot implicity convert type 'bool?' to 'bool'.
 An explicit conversion exists (are you missing a cast?)**

 This is nice because Visual Studio is informing us of a simple work around (casting) that could be applied.
 However, if we had a more complex program that had variables declared in objects elsewhere, values pulled out of databases, or dynamic types there would be no way for the compiler to catch them before runtime.
 Obviously, a null boolean being encountered in logic will produce a nasty stacktrace and crash the program if it is not caught.

 We can deal with this issue though!
 We simply have to double-check the condition of the boolean before we enter any critical logic blocks of code.
 For most instances we will want to just set the variable to false, and continue to our logic blocks.
-The check can be performed by any method of your design, but I&#8217;ll simply use the **HasValue** method to handle it for this short example.
+The check can be performed by any method of your design, but I'll simply use the **HasValue** method to handle it for this short example.
 After handling the null type, we simply just cast it to a regular boolean.
 Now check out the example:

 <pre class="brush: csharp; title: ; notranslate" title="">using System;